PatrickKyei/exception/_posts/2022-05-03-what-everyone-must-know-about-their-feelings.md

 ## Your Feelings Are Messages To You

 These feelings you're trying to avoid aren't as bad as you think.
-I understand how intense they feel, but it's the judgment, the self-loving that is causing so much more suffering than just the baseline feelings.
+I understand how intense they feel, but it's the judgment, the self-unloving that is causing so much more suffering than just the baseline feelings.
 So, if you're looking for relief in this situation, you really only have one choice. **Start Feeling**

 **Your anger?**